igorline/slither_wiki/Detector-Documentation.md

 }
 ```
 In the case above, the variable `x` is used before its declaration, which may result in unintended consequences.
 Additionally, the for-loop uses the variable `max`, which is declared in a previous scope that may not always be reached.
-This could lead to unintended consequences if the user mistakenly uses a variable prior to any intended declaration assignment.
+This could lead to unintended consequences if the user mistakenly uses a variable before any intended declaration assignment.
 It also may indicate that the user intended to reference a different variable.

 ### Recommendation
 Move all variable declarations prior to any usage of the variable, and ensure that reaching a variable declaration does not depend on some conditional if it is used unconditionally.